v-jaroslav/RISC-V-OS1-Kernel/README.md

 # RISC-V-OS1-Kernel
-This repository contains my kernel that I have built as part of the "Operating Systems 1" course during my 2nd year at the University of Belgrade at the School of Electrical Engineering.
+This repository contains a kernel that I have developed as part of the "Operating Systems 1" course during my 2nd year at the University of Belgrade at the School of Electrical Engineering.

-This kernel has following important characteristics:
+Important characteristics of this kernel:
-- It is running on RISC-V CPU, specifically RV64IMA architecture.
+- It is running on a single core RISC-V CPU, specifically RV64IMA architecture.
-- It provides ABI that is used by C API, and C++ API that is implemented by using C API (it has layered architecture).
+- It has layered architecture, it has ABI that is used by C API, and C++ API that is implemented with C API.
 - It utilizes Best-Fit algorithm for memory allocation.
 - The kernel supports asynchronous preemption, meaning it can change the current running thread with another thread uppon interrupt (at any time).
-- The threads share the CPU across the time, with timed interrupts, by utilizing Round Robin scheduling algorithm.
+- The threads share the CPU across the time with timed interrupts, by utilizing Round Robin scheduling algorithm.
 - Every thread has two stacks, one for the user level privilege, and another for kernel operations.
 - It supports standard input / output through UART protocol.
-- It suuports semaphores, a primitive for synchronization, and many other things which you can checkout in the table below.
+- It gives support for semaphores, a primitive for synchronization, and many other things which you can checkout in the table below.
-- It has protection against executing privileged instructions in user mode.
+- It has protection against executing privileged instructions in the user mode.
-- The kernel does all of this with a single CPU core.

 ## This kernel supports the following C API: